albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 # Introduction

 This article is about hosting the Mozilla hubs into VPS / self-hosted servers.
+See [the difference between this tutorial and the hubs-cloud](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/DIFFERENCE.md) first.

 Hubs provide easy deployment on AWS. it just works.
 But I don't want to buy some servers on AWS because I have my own server.